HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 - **Text**

     Static text elements (for example, ```<p>Content goes here</p>```) are used to display text content which you can also edit on the canvas itself.
 These elements can include headers, paragraphs, and any other textual information.
 You can apply formatting and styling from the **Style** panel to enhance readability and visual appeal.
-To edit the text content, click the text element for the cursor to appear and enter your desired text.
+To edit the text content, click the text element and enter your desired text.

-    When you drag and drop a static text element on the canvas, it displays a placeholder text as seen on the first line of text on the following example.
-The second line of text is a static text element with actual text content after user input.
-The third line of text is a static text element with actual text content and applied styles.
+    See the following sample static text elements:

     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Text.png)

+    - The first line of text shows the placeholder text that appears when you drag and drop a static text element on the canvas.
+    - The second line of text is a static text element with actual text content after user input.
+    - The third line of text is a static text element with actual text content and applied styles.

     !!! note
         Placeholder text for the static text element is only a visual representation in Presentation Designer.
 It represents an empty value for the text content.
 The words *Static text element* is not saved in the actual markup.